 1. Match Up Colors & Numbers On Your UNO Cards

 When Dalton was 2 years old I introduced the UNO cards to him and we would match up the colors and numbers.
 This was perfect for his age and a great way to learn and have fun at the same time.

 I will say that there were lots of times, especially at the beginning, when he would pick up the cards and throw them all over the place.
 It was frustrating, to say the least, and felt a bit like 52 card pick-up, but I’m glad I stuck with it.
 (And, yes, I made him help pick up too!)

 2. Add the Skip

 It was quite a while (at least 6-9 months) before I taught him how to use the Skip card.
 (They were always in the deck and we’d match up colors but he never knew how to use them.)

-When I did show him how it worked he was ecstatic.
-It’s now his favorite card and he loves to be able to skip mommy and daddy.
+It quickly became his favorite card and he loves to be able to skip mommy and daddy.
 He giggles when he finds one in his stack of cards and is able to use it!

-3. Add the Wild and Draw 2
+3. Add the Wild and Draw 2 UNO Cards

 About a month after adding the Skip card I felt like he was ready to learn how to use the Wild and Draw 2 cards.
 I thought for sure that he’d be more excited about them than the Skip card but, alas, I was wrong.